MCT Oil Benefits: 6 Science-Backed Reasons to Use MCT

-- MCT oil is a purified form of saturated fatty acids.
-It typically comes from a mix of coconut oil and palm oil.
+• MCT oil is a purified form of saturated fatty acids, typically derived from coconut oil and palm oil.

 What is MCT oil?

-“MCT” is short for medium-chain triglycerides.
-Triglycerides are simply the molecules that make up most fats, and medium-chain refers to the length of the fat molecule’s tail.
+“MCT” is short for medium-chain triglycerides.[1]
+Triglycerides are the molecules that make up most fats, and “medium-chain” refers to the length of the fat molecule’s tail.
 You can learn more here about the different fat structures.

-MCT oil is a purified form of saturated fatty acids.
-It typically comes from a mix of coconut oil and palm oil.
+MCT oil is a purified form of saturated fatty acids, generally derived from coconut oil and palm oil.

 RELATED: MCT Oil vs. Coconut Oil: What Is MCT Oil really?